Jahia/extended-groovy-console/readme.md

 The configurations use the same format as the one for the predefined scripts.

-After writing or pasting your script in the code area, give it an ID and click on `save`.
+After writing or pasting your script in the code area, give it an ID and click on _"Save"_.

 **Example**